-It is critical that drug treatment agencies know which of their service components are included in the AODTS-NMDS collection.
-Drug treatment agencies are sometimes also referred to as 'treatment providers' or 'services'.
-Agencies may provide treatment activities that fall both inside and outside the intended scope of the national data set.
+Other agencies provide treatment activities that fall both inside and outside the intended scope of the national data set (see Section 2.2).
 In these situations, only the information recorded for clients accessing a treatment activity that falls within the intended scope should be forwarded to a health authority for inclusion in the AODTS-NMDS collection.
-Furthermore, some agencies providing treatment services or other forms of assistance to people with alcohol and/or other drug problems are not included in the scope of the national collection (e.g. treatment services based in prisons).